We may receive compensation when you click on links to products from our partners.

 The Federal Employee Health Benefits Program (FEHBP) in the US offers employees a range of plans related to health care.
-Such plans and benefits include Life Insurance policies, medical plans and dental plans for every government employee.
+Such plans and benefits include Life insurance policies, medical plans and dental plans for every government employee.

 Private Jobs certainly pay huge compared to the government jobs, but the approach they follow in fixing salaries or incentives for their employees is very fair and open as compared to the former.
 Government workers have a fixed pay scale at every level based on their education and past job experiences.
 This also avoids any kind of discrimination among the workers.

-Work Stress Level-
+Work Stress Level

 Jobs in the government have a relaxing work environment.
-The workload is minimal which allows employees a stress free working environment.
-The best part is that even if the work load is too much, the time-frame to complete the work is reasonable.
-Contrary to this, the private company employees can have a stressful work life in many industries.
+The workload is minimal which allows employees a stress-free working environment.
+The best part is that even if the workload is too much, the time-frame to complete the work is reasonable.
+Contrary to this, private company employees can have a stressful work life in many industries.

 Truly said that every good thing comes with a price; it’s time we flip and see the other side of the coin.
-Let’s have a look at few of the disadvantages due to which youngsters prefer to opt for a private job in most of the cases.
+Let’s have a look at a few of the disadvantages due to which youngsters prefer to opt for a private job in most of the cases.

 Across countries, jobs in the government sector are considered to be highly bureaucratic.
 Due to conventional methods of working and a lot of dependency on non-technological methods, employees tend to get into monotonous work schedules.
-The change is quite slow and out dated, and all this makes employees frustrated.
+The change is quite slow and outdated, and all this makes employees frustrated.
 Even a minor change can take quite long compared to that of a private sector.

 Passive Working environment-

 If an individual wants to work in a dynamic work environment and provide ideas for a better work environment, there are chances that it might not even get heard by top management.
 Even if it gets heard, the time taken to implement it will be extremely long.
 This creates frustration among employees in the government sector and ultimately they start losing interest in their jobs.
-This not only results in not initiating new ideas, but in worse cases, this starts reflecting in their attitude while interacting with their clients or consumers.
+This not only results in not initiating new ideas but in worse cases, this starts reflecting in their attitude while interacting with their clients or consumers.

 Whatever the disadvantages, with all the benefits, a government job is always a safer option in today’s time.